tillsc/GVExport/README.md

 Installation of GVExport
 ------------

-To install GVExport, copy files to modules_v4 directory in webtrees and rename the folder to GVExport.
+To install GVExport, download the latest [release](https://github.com/Neriderc/GVExport/releases), copy files to modules_v4 directory in webtrees and rename the folder to GVExport.
 For more detail, see the [install instructions](https://github.com/Neriderc/GVExport/wiki/Installing-the-module).

 GVExport Module
 ---------------